Tattoo Removal Process

 - Immediately after tattoo removal process begins there may be slight pain, bruising, redness, bleeding, swelling and/or blistering at the treatment site; depending on the treatment and energy used.
-This usually lasts 2 hours or longer.
+This usually lasts 1 hours or longer.
 The redness may last up to 10 days.
-The treated area may feel like a sun burn for a few hours after the treatment, but it will subside.
+The treated area may feel like a sun burn for an hours after the treatment, but it will subside.

 - For the first 24 hours avoid hot steamy showers and harsh or heavily perfumed soaps, cleansers or lotions.
 Bathe with lukewarm water and treat skin gently, if scabbed don’t shave.
 Avoid swimming pools, ocean, saunas and hot tub until treated site is healed.
 Limit strenuous physical activity for the first two days.

 - Before, during and after treatments do not tan the area.
 Stay out of direct sunlight, tan beds & spray tans to avoid hypo-pigmentation and hyper-pigmentation.
 If you will be in the sun apply sunscreen – SPF 50 or greater.

 - Itching is very common.
 Try to keep area dry for first week and then you can apply small amounts of Aquaphor or Vaseline or Ice pack to the treatment area to reduce itching and irritation.